Interview to Simon Posford aka Hallucinogen aka Shpongle

 Simon Posford aka Hallucinogen met Marge from Looney Moon on May 3rd 2008, when he came to play at Looney MoonMaitake Production party at Ranch, in Torino, Italy.
-Published on Mushroom Magazine
+Interview to Simon Posford published on Mushroom Magazine

 Since Shpongle’s first album, Chill Out music and culture have gone a long way…In what do you feel they have changed?